dask/distributed/docs/source/fine-performance-metrics.rst

 The above gives us insights on spill/unspill activity (see :doc:`worker-memory`).
-In this workflow, in 99% of the cases there was enough RAM to accommodate all the data and it was unnecessary to retrieve it from disk; in other words we have a 99% *cache hit ratio*, which means that we would not get any benefit if we increased RAM, but we would likely start seeing slowdowns if we reduced it.
+In this workflow, in 99% of the cases there was enough RAM to accommodate all the data and it was unnecessary to retrieve it from disk; in other words we have *cache hits* for 99% of the data, which means that we would not get any benefit if we increased RAM, but we would likely start seeing slowdowns if we reduced it.

 Are task prefixes enough?